InferX Quickstart

 Getting Started with Your First Model

-Now that you have the Exla SDK installed, let’s run your first model!
+Now that you have InferX installed, let’s run your first model!
 We’ll use the CLIP model, which is a powerful multimodal model that connects text and images.

 Using CLIP for Image-Text Matching